FrancisRussell/ferrous-actions/README.md

 out since we downloaded it, just before we upload a new version.
 This reduces the window for a race from minutes down to a few seconds.

+## `crates.io`

+This code is pushed to `crates.io` primarily as a proactive measure against name-squatting and for maintaining a historical record.
+Consequently it may be out of date, and the homepage should be consulted for the latest information.

 ## Notes / Disclaimer

 Ferrous actions is very much experimental and should not be relied upon in